 - Group Feedback Sessions.
 Our Editor provides verbal feedback on students’ stories.
 All work must be submitted by the deadlines scheduled by RGNN to receive feedback.

-- Final Evaluation of the Internship Seminar.
-All students must submit a final evaluation before the end of the Internship Seminar.
+- Final Evaluation of the Internship & Mentoring Program.
+All students must submit a final evaluation before the end of the Internship & Mentoring Program.

 - Photo and video portfolio.
 All students must submit a photo and video portfolio documenting their experiences throughout the program.
 The best work may be selected for publication on RGNN’s diverse communications and social media channels.

 Students will be evaluated continually throughout the Program, and remaining enrolled in the Internship Program will be necessarily linked to the student’s compliance of a minimum set of goals within the Program as subject to the Tuition.